w3c/ServiceWorker/explainer.md

 An alternative policy is available for the daring: a new controller can choose to cut-in and replace an existing one.
 And before you ask, yes, this does break the first rule.
 But not much.

 To replace an existing controller, use the `.replace()` method of the `oninstall` event during the event dispatch.
+In fact, you can even call `.replace()` on the very first install of a controller, which will now make your controller the proud owner of all windows/tabs whose URLs match the registration origin and scope -- including the page that registered it.

-In this example, we'll also compare the versions to ensure that they aren't so far apart that stepping in would break things.
-Here we'll consider v1.3 vs. v1.0:
+Lets clarify with an example: here we'll also compare the versions to ensure that they aren't so far apart that stepping in would break things; leaving the old controller in place if the version skew is too great and taking over if it's a difference our new version is confident it can handle.
+Consider v1.3 vs. v1.0:

 ```js
 // caching.js